AdobeDocs/experience-manager-64.en/help/communities/using/srp-and-ugc.md

 To access UGC, use a method from the SocialResourceUtilities package that returns a path suitable for accessing UGC from SRP and replaces the deprecated method found in the SocialUtils package.

-Following is a minimal example of using the resourceToUGCStoragePath() method in a servlet :
+Following is a minimal example of using the resourceToUGCStoragePath() method in a servlet:

 ```java
 import com.adobe.cq.social.srp.utilities.api.SocialResourceUtilities;